"People work for money but go the extra mile for recognition, praise, and rewards." —Dale Carnegie

 Encourage employees to celebrate each others’ wins to embed recognition deeply into your culture.

-This could include asking employees to nominate their peers for special awards or creating a “wins and motivations” channel or platform where team members can shout out their colleagues for performing particular tasks well or thank them for their contributions to specific projects.
+This could include asking employees to nominate their co-workers for special awards or creating a “wins and motivations” channel or platform where team members can shout out their colleagues for performing particular tasks well or thank them for their contributions to specific projects.

 One great tool for this is HeyTaco, a peer recognition program that allows employees to reward each other with virtual tacos in public channels in Slack.